aryangupta008/DSA/README.md

-# Codeforces
+# DSA
-Solutions of all codeforces problems
+Solutions to all DSA questions that I've practiced till now.